Here is more information about who we are as well as answers to some of the more common questions we receive:

 Do you have "competitive" or "advanced" teams?

 The Little Miami Lightning is our program of "advanced"/"competitive" teams that compete at select age group levels (10U & up).
 Unlike our "rec" teams where all girls are welcomed regardless of skill or experience, players must tryout for these teams and rosters are selected based on skill evaluations.
 These teams are intended for players looking to make softball a priority and who show the skills necessary to compete at a more advanced level.
 These teams may practice more often and also participate in select local/regional tournaments in addition to league play.
 An additional financial commitment may be required to cover practice facility fees/tournament entry fees/etc. These are not select teams.
 They are comprised of girls from the Little Miami community and are intended to offer a more committed and competitive opportunity than our rec teams without the full time and cost commitment of a select/travel team.
-Tryouts for the following year's teams are held in late summer and details are shared on our website at that time.
+Tryouts for the following year's teams are held in late summer/early fall and details are shared on our website at that time.
+More information about Lightning teams is available in the Pages section of the Main Menu.